muntasirrb/muntasirrb.github.io/_pages/about.md

 ---
 I am currently serving as a Contractual Lecturer in the Department of CSE at BRAC University, Dhaka.
 I teach CSE220: Data Structures and CSE330: Numerical Methods.
 My research interest lies in the field of Artificial Intelligence and Machine Learning.

 I am also pursuing MSc in Computer Science and Engineering at BRAC University.
-Previously, I've worked as a Lecture in the department of ITM at Daffodil International University.
+Previously, I've worked as a Lecturer in the department of ITM at Daffodil International University.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.